Wang Mang: As acting emperor

-Because the young Emperor Ping had not had any children by his wife Empress Wang or any of his concubines, there was no heir.
+Because the young Emperor Ping didn't have any children with his wife Empress Wang or any of his concubines, there were no heir.
 Also, there were now no surviving male issue from Emperor Ping's grandfather, Emperor Yuan.
-The progeny of Emperor Ping's great-grandfather Emperor Xuan were therefore examined for possible successors.
+Emperor Ping's great-grandfather's Emperor Xuan progeny were therefore examined for possible successors.

-There were 53 great-grandsons of Emperor Xuan then still living by this stage and they were all adults.
-Wang Mang disliked that they were all adults as he wanted a child whom he could control.
+There were 53 great-grandsons of Emperor Xuan then still living but at the time and they were all adults.
+Wang Mang disliked the fact that they were all adults as he wanted a child whom he could control.
 Therefore, he declared that it was inappropriate for members of the same generation to succeed each other (even though Emperor Ping had succeeded his cousin Emperor Ai several years earlier).
 He then examined the 23 great-great-grandsons of Emperor Xuan—all of whom were infants or children.

 While the examination process was proceeding, the mayor of South Chang'an submitted a rock with mysterious red writing on it.
 The message on the rock was "Wang Mang, the Duke of Anhan, should be emperor."
-In May, Wang had his political allies force Grand Empress Dowager Wang to issue an edict granting him the title of "Acting Emperor" (假皇帝), with a commission to rule as emperor until a great-great-grandson of Emperor Xuan could be selected as the new Emperor.
+In May, Wang had his political allies force Grand Empress Dowager Wang to issue an edict granting him the title of "Acting Emperor" (假皇帝), with a commission to rule as emperor until one of Emperor Xuan's great-great-grandson could be selected as the new Emperor.
 To further bolster his claims, Wang also created a false genealogy, declaring himself a descendant of the Yellow Emperor, a legendary emperor revered in Chinese culture.

-In the spring of 6 AD, acting Emperor Wang selected the child Ying, then just one year old, as the designated successor to Emperor Ping, claiming that soothsayers told him that Ying was the candidate most favoured by the gods.
+In the spring of the year 6, acting Emperor Wang selected the child Ying, then just one year old, as the designated successor to Emperor Ping, claiming that soothsayers told him that Ying was the candidate most favoured by the gods.
 He gave Ying the epithet Ruzi, the same epithet that King Cheng of Zhou had when he was in his minority and under the regency of the Duke of Zhou.
-This was intended to support Wang Mang's claim that he was as faithful as the Duke of Zhou.
-However, Emperor Ruzi did not ascend the throne, but was given the title of crown prince.
+This was intended to support Wang Mang's claim that he was as faithful as the Duke of Zhou before him.
+However, Emperor Ruzi did not ascend the throne but was given the title of crown prince.
 Empress Wang was given the title empress dowager.

 As acting emperor, Wang reinstituted the Zhou system of five grades of nobility—duke (公, gong), marquess (侯, hou), earl (伯, bo), viscount (子, zi), and baron (男, nan).

 Several members of the imperial Liu clan were naturally suspicious of acting Emperor Wang's intentions.
 They started or were involved in several failed rebellions against Wang: